 Remember also, that the plague of frogs in the early chapters of Exodus, was a “sign” of the impotence of the Egyptian god Hekt, to keep the frogs in the river.
 It could also be said that the refugee problem in Europe is a “sign” that the religious and cultural integrity of Europe is under threat.

-I wouldn’t be surprised if a Russian led invasion of the Middle East is initially targeting ISIS in Syria, considered to be the source of the present European problem, but once there, having become the “King of the North” of Daniel 11, he “thinks an evil thought” and invades the land of Israel … first thrusting down into Egypt (or maybe directly from the Mediterranean?) but then, hearing news from “the east and north” (Israel’s involvement somehow, via the USA, who is responsible for ISIS in the first place, plus other US aligned Islamic nations?) goes forth to invade the Holy Land and comes to his end there.
+Russia is now in Syria, which qualifies it as the “King of the North” of Daniel 11.
+He “thinks an evil thought” according to Ezekiel 38 and invades the land of Israel … first thrusting down into Egypt (or maybe directly from the Mediterranean with “many ships”) but then, hearing news from “the east and north” (Israel’s involvement somehow, via the USA, who is responsible for ISIS in the first place, plus other US aligned Arab nations?) goes forth to invade the Holy Land and comes to his end there.

 Somewhere in the middle of all this, the Lord says “Behold!
 I come as a thief.
 Blessed is he who watches and keeps his garments” …

-…. and he gathered them into a place called in the Hebrew tongue, Armageddon.”
+…. and they gathered them into a place called in the Hebrew tongue, Armageddon.”